-Recommendation ITU-T A.1
+draft revised Recommendation ITU-T A.1

 Working methods for study groups of the ITU Telecommunication Standardization Sector

 1 Study groups and their relevant groups

 Frequency of meetings

 Study groups meet to facilitate the approval of Recommendations.
 Such meetings shall only be held with the approval of the Director of the Telecommunication Standardization Bureau (TSB), and with due consideration of the physical and budgetary capabilities of the ITU Telecommunication Standardization Sector (ITU-T).
 To minimize the number of meetings required, every effort should be made to resolve questions by correspondence (No. 245 of the ITU Convention).